microsoft/openshift-rhsummit-lab/labDocs/Part0.md

 and follow the steps there.
 Further instructions are available at (https://www.microsoftazurepass.com/Home/HowTo).

 >NOTE:
-> Ensure you are redeeming the AzurePass code under a correct Microsoft account.
-Start "in-private", "incognito" browser session if you are unsure.
+> Ensure you are redeeming the Azure Pass code under a correct Microsoft account.
+Start an "in-private" or "incognito" browser session if you are unsure.

 ### 0.3: Start Cloud Shell for the first time (estimated time: 2 minutes)
 In the lab, we will be using the Azure Cloud Shell as our primary means of